1. Submission procedure and workflow

 2.2 Editorial criteria

-The Peer Community Journal publishes only preprints recommended by the thematic PCIs as of high scientific quality and methodologically and ethically sound.
+The Peer Community Journal publishes only preprints accepted and recommended by the thematic PCIs as of high scientific quality and methodologically and ethically sound.
 To this end, the thematic PCIs:

-- Require raw data, computer codes and mathematical and statistical analysis scripts to be made available at least to reviewers and recommenders at the time of submission, and also to readers after recommendation.
+- Require raw data, computer code and mathematical and statistical analysis scripts to be made available at the time of submission, at least to reviewers and recommenders, and to readers after recommendation.

 - Welcome reproductions of studies.